 It’s finally August, which means the countdown to Frightfest 2018 is ON.
 In the weeks leading up to the festival, our intrepid reporter Joey Keogh will be taking a look at some of the most anticipated movies on this year’s jam-packed schedule.
 With just hours until the festival kicks off proper, it’s the teeniest killer in cinema’s turn to shine with Puppet Master: The Littlest Reich.

 Sometimes, the title says it all.
 As with Puppet Master: The Littlest Reich, which tells us virtually everything we need to know about the 105th (possibly an exaggeration) entry in the seemingly unstoppable Puppet Master series without giving us much of anything at all.
 The choice of the word “littlest” does it for me.
 Likewise, “Reich.”
-During a time when actual Nazis are storming the streets, of course they’d put “Reich” in the fucking title.
+During a time when actual SS troops are storming the streets, of course they’d put “Reich” in the title.

 The flick was one of the biggest talking points of this year’s super-cool Overlook Film Festival, and is easily the biggest draw on the 2018 Frightfest schedule (take from that what you will).
 It has acquired U.S. distro, so those hungry for some puppet horror will have the opportunity to check it out themselves in select locations a bit later this month.
 Needless to say that seeing it on the big screen, with an enthusiastic crowd, will definitely be…special.